 Compiling relevant biological data of species listed in Annex 1 and reviewing and identifying species-specific priority research and conservation needs at the appropriate scale.

 When possible, an appropriate representative participating with observer status in relevant FAO, RSCs, RFBs and other relevant organizations meetings on behalf of the MOU.

+e-bis.
+Undertake a prioritisation of the activities of the Conservation Plan by species or group of species (as appropriate), with priority to those listed under appendix I of the CMS, taking into consideration relevant existing initiatives.

-Providing guidelines on the implementation of the MOU Annex 1 listings (and CMS listings for CMS PartiesProviding guidelines on the implementation of the MOU Annex 1 listings (and CMS listings for CMS Parties) to attend and define their position before relevant FAO, RSCs, RFBs and other relevant organizations meetings.
+Providing guidelines on the implementation of the MOU Annex 1 listings (and CMS listings for CMS Parties.

-Presenting recommendations and position statements to stakeholders at relevant FAO, RSCs, and RFBs and other relevant organizations meetings and workshops recommendations and position statements to stakeholders at relevant FAO, RSCs, RFBs and other relevant organizations meetings and workshops (CMS/Sharks/MOS2/Doc.9.1; Activity 20).
+Presenting recommendations and position statements to stakeholders at relevant FAO, RSCs, and RFBs and other relevant organizations meetings and workshops

 Convening CWG Workshops focused on topics defined by the MOS, AC or CWG (in consultation with the AC).